A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Dataset Analyses

 \subsection{Datasets Introduction}

-\textbf{DEAP.} The database for emotion analysis using physiological signals (DEAP) is one of the most explored datasets for analysis of affective states.
+\textbf{DEAP.} The database for emotion analysis using physiological signals (DEAP) is one of the most explored datasets for affective computing.
 The 32 participants (19-37 years, 50\% females) separately watched 40 one-minute long videos.
-Meanwhile, the central nervous signal EEG and peripheral nervous signals including electromyogram (EMG), electrooculogram (EOG), skin temperature (TMP), galvanic skin response (GSR), blood volume pulse (BVP), and respiration (RSP) were recorded at a 512Hz sampling rate and later down-sampled to 256Hz.
-Finally, the subjects performed the assessment of float subjective-ratings on arousal, valence, liking and dominance scales.
-The EDA data in this paper is downloaded from the dataset server named "data\_preprocessed\_python.zip", which has been downsampled to 128Hz and segmented into 60 second trials.
-The 3 second pre-trial baseline has been removed.
+Meanwhile, the central nervous signal EEG and peripheral nervous signals including electromyogram (EMG), electrooculogram (EOG), skin temperature (TMP), galvanic skin response (GSR), blood volume pulse (BVP), and respiration (RSP) were recorded at a 512 Hz sampling rate and later down-sampled to 256Hz.
+Finally, the subjects performed the assessment of float subjective ratings on arousal, valence, liking, and dominance scales.
+From the dataset server, we downloaded ``data\_preprocessed\_python.zip", which has been downsampled to 128 Hz and segmented into 60-second trials.
+The 3-second pretrial baseline has been removed.

-\textbf{AMIGOS.} The dataset for affect, personality and mood research on individuals and groups (AMIGOS) consists of the short videos and long videos experiments: (1) the 16 clips of short videos were watched by 40 subjects; (2) the 37 subjects were separated to watch 4 long videos where 17 subjects performed in individual setting and 5 groups of 4 people did in group setting.
-During two experiments, physiological signals (EEG, ECG,GSR) were captured, where GSR signals are recorded at 128HZ.
-Each participant rated each video in valence, arousal, dominance, familiarity and linking, and selected from 7 basic emotions.
-In our paper, we downloaded the preprocessed and segmented version from the "data\_preprocessed\_matlab.zip".
+\textbf{AMIGOS.} The dataset for affect, personality, and mood research on individuals and groups (AMIGOS) consists of the short videos and long videos experiments: (1) the 16 clips of short videos were watched by 40 subjects; (2) the 37 subjects were separated to watch 4 long videos where 17 subjects performed in an individual setting and 5 groups of 4 people did in a group setting.
+During two experiments, physiological signals (EEG, ECG, GSR) were captured, where GSR signals are recorded at 128 HZ.
+Each participant rated each video in valence, arousal, dominance, familiarity, and linking and selected from 7 basic emotions.
+In our paper, we downloaded the pre-processed and segmented version from the ``data\_preprocessed\_matlab.zip."